 What if there is a positive case of COVID-19 on your team?

-If a participant tests positive for COVID-19 and they elect to inform the team or SCRA of their diagnosis, the individual who was informed may ask the participant’s permission to contact AHS for advice on communicating with other potentially impacted participants.
-Any communication to impacted participants or general communication to members must not disclose the diagnosed individual’s name or personal information.
+If a participant tests positive for COVID-19 and they choose to inform their team or SCRA of their diagnosis, the process as per the flowchart will be followed for any required contact tracing or game rescheduling.
+Any communication to impacted participants or general communication to members must not disclose any personal information.

 If SCRA is contacted by AHS with a contact tracing request, we will contact the relevant Team Safety Officers to immediately provide the required info for all coaches/players who were in attendance during the dates in question.
 Instructions have been sent to all Team Safety Officers on what the action plan is for these situations. (ie. Attendance Tracking Form or SportzSoft Roster with anyone who was NOT in attendance at that event crossed off)